The Safest Traveler

 Get ASIRT’s quarterly newsletter and other road safety information.

-ASIRT offers Road Safety Reviews for Vanuatu and more than 100 other countries.
+ASIRT offers Road Safety Reviews for Belgium and more than 100 other countries.
 If you are planning a trip, consult an ASIRT Road Safety Review for your destination countries.